bauen1/brainOS/Readme.md

 * [grub-mkrescue (linux has it preinstalled this is for macOS users)](http://wiki.osdev.org/GRUB_2#Installing_GRUB2_on_Mac_OS_X)

 # Running
+Please note that the kernel currently depends on grub2 loading it.

 ## Compile the Toolchain
 * Compile it: